SupreetiKumari/face-detection-OpenCV/README.md

 To use the program some important things-

 1. Installl OpenCV
-2. Open the codes in Xcode/Visual studio.
+2. Open codes in Xcode/Visual studio the also include the files of OpenCV in your project.
 3. Allow the access to camera/folders on your laptop.
 4. Use the required folders/files for either colour detection, basic shape detection or face detection.